frkosurf/voot-specification/VOOT.md

 of email addresses belonging to the user.

 ## Request Parameters
 The API calls have three OPTIONAL parameters that manipulate the result obtained from the provider:

 * `sortBy`
 * `startIndex`
 * `count`

 The `sortBy` parameter determines the key in the result that is used for sorting the groups or group members.
-The available keys are listed below in the API Response section.
+It can be any of the mentioned keys mentioned in the previous section:

+* `id`
+* `displayName`
+* `commonName`
+* `emails`
+* `title`
+* `description`
+* `voot_membership_role`

+If the key is not available in the set being sorted, the results are not sorted or sorted at the providers discretion.
 It is up to the provider whether or not to sort and by what key in what order if these parameters are not present.
 If the results are to be sorted, the value SHOULD be compared as strings and SHOULD be sorted case-insensitive in ascending order.

-The `startIndex` parameter determines the offset at which the start for giving back results.
-The `count` parameter indicates the number of results to be given back.
+The `startIndex` parameter determines the offset as an integer >= 0 at which the start for giving back results.
+The `count` parameter, an integer >= 0 indicates the number of results to be given back.
 The `startIndex` and `count` parameters can be used to implement paging by returning only a subset of the results.
-These parameters are OPTIONAL, if they are not provided the provider MUST consider `startIndex` equals to `0` and `count` equal to the total number of items available in the set.
+These parameters are OPTIONAL, if they are not provided or invalid the provider MUST consider `startIndex` equal to `0` and `count` equal to the total number of items available in the entire set.

 The sorting, if requested, MUST be performed on the provider before considering the `startIndex` and `count` parameters.